darrenstarr/NetworkingForProgammers/README.md

 Topics often heavily focused on within classical network training will be greatly abbreviated by describing them in terms of math (simple math), algorithms, or programming.

+## Schedule

+As soon as I can get everyone I've promised over the past few months that I'd teach this course into one place (here and the [Facebook Page](https://www.facebook.com/groups/1235189824352111)), I'll send an invite to a Zoom where we can discuss and agree upon a schedule, platform, etc...

+I expect there to be 4 sessions of 3-5 hours each.
+If we have a lot of questions and feedback (or if everything goes horribly wrong during the demos), it might be up to two more sessions.

+For people interested in attending physically, we'll have to use my maker space at Caspar Storms Vei 12A as the university isn't allowed to host "external courses".
+(Gard checked for me).
+I have room for 6-10 people comfortably and we are well stocked for drinks and snacks.

+We of course will be remote as well via Zoom.

 ## Outline

 - What is a network?